 In the world of fitness and sports nutrition, you hear the word proteins or proteïns almost daily.
 Protein shakes, protein-rich bars, powders, and even protein-rich pancakes are everywhere.
-This leads some to think it's a marketing hype — a temporary trend like low-carb diets or detox juices.
-But don't be fooled: proteins are not a hype.
-They are an essential part of your diet, especially if you exercise.
+Because of this, some think it’s just a marketing hype—a temporary trend like low-carb diets or detox juices.
+But don’t be fooled: proteins are not a hype.
+They are an essential and scientifically proven part of your diet, especially if you are active in sports.

 Why are proteins important?

-Proteins are the building blocks of your body.
-They consist of amino acids needed for the construction, repair, and maintenance of muscles.
-Every time you train — whether it's strength training, running, or HIIT — microtears occur in your muscles.
-Your body needs protein to repair these and rebuild them stronger.
+Proteins are the physiological building blocks of your body.
+They consist of chains of amino acids necessary for the construction, repair, and maintenance of your muscle tissue.
+Every time you train—whether it’s strength training, running, or an intense HIIT session—microscopic tears occur in your muscle fibers.
+Your body needs high-quality proteins to repair this damage and rebuild the muscle fibers stronger and thicker.

 Without enough protein:

-- You increase the risk of overuse or injuries
+- Your risk of physiological overload or injuries increases

-- You can lose muscle mass, especially on a calorie-restricted diet
+- You lose muscle mass faster, especially during a calorie-restricted diet (cutting)

-In short: if you stress your body with exercise, you also need to support it with the right fuel and building blocks.
-And protein is crucial for that.
+In short: if you stress your body with sports, you must also support it with the right fuel and building blocks.
+And protein is your absolute foundation.

 How much protein do you need when you exercise?

 For non-athletes, the general recommendation is about 0.8 grams of protein per kilogram of body weight.
-But athletes need more.
-Depending on your sports goals, the requirement ranges between:
+But athletes physiologically need much more.
+Depending on your active sports goals, the daily requirement ranges between:

 - 1.2 to 1.6 grams/kg for endurance athletes